 What to do If You Have a Slab Leak?

-Before you jump to conclusions, it is vital that you get your problem inspected by a professional leak detection expert such as All Star Plumbing and identify it as a slab leak.
-If the technician you hire is a well-experienced specialist in the industry, he will advise you on your chances of getting qualified for insurance coverage and how to proceed forward to get things back to normal.
+Before you jump to conclusions, it is vital that you get your problem inspected by a professional plumber from All Star Plumbing & Restoration and identify it as a slab leak.
+If the technician you hire is a well-experienced specialist in the industry, he will advise you on your chances of getting qualified for slab leak insurance coverage and how to proceed forward to get things back to normal.